rootstrap/blog/content/Building an Engine-modularized API in Rails - Guillermo Leopold.md

 ## Learning about engines and references

-When we started our investigation on how to build our application, we learn a few things from this medium post: [The Modular Monolith: Rails Architecture](https://medium.com/@dan_manges/the-modular-monolith-rails-architecture-fb1023826fc4)
+When we started our investigation on how to build our application, we learned a few things from this Medium post: [The Modular Monolith: Rails Architecture](https://medium.com/@dan_manges/the-modular-monolith-rails-architecture-fb1023826fc4)

 To learn more about engines, the [Ruby on Rails official documentation](https://guides.rubyonrails.org/engines.html) is a good follow-on reading.